Shushsa/docs/docs/ecosystem.md

 operate, and this revenue is likely to be shared amongst a very small validator set, so validators will complete fiercely for the governance assigned right to validate on the most lucrative zones.

-Exchange is like a supermarket you go there because everything is there even if you usually buy only a few products.
-Clients go to buy X but end up buying way more than they anticipated + always return because do not even have to think if X is there or not.
-Sometimes it's worth to have products no one buys because it's boosting your overall sales.
-For this reason, even if the zone is new and bootstrapping (or not generating enough revenue from fees to sustain validator operations for any other reasons), zone validators can request a minimum salary through the on-chain contracting system (on the Kira Hub) to guarantee economical sustainability.
+Exchanges are like supermarkets; you go there because you know they're likely to have everything you need, even if you usually only buy a few products.
+Customers who visit with the intention of buying a specific item often end up buying much more than they anticipated, so it's worthwhile for supermarkets to stock many 'long-tail' products that only few people purchase, because it boosts overall sales.
+For this reason, if a zone is new or in an early bootstrapping phase (e.g. not currently generating enough revenue from fees to sustain operations) zone validators can request a 'basic income' via the on-chain contracting system (on the Kira Hub) to act as a bridge to future economic sustainability.